folio-org/folio-org.github.io/_faqs/how-to-request-github-access.md

 ## GitHub new developer

-For new developers, we ask that a project manager (see [Team vs module responsibility matrix](https://wiki.folio.org/display/REL/Team+vs+module+responsibility+matrix)) or at least a known existing developer, makes this request.
+For new developers (i.e. not yet a [member](https://github.com/orgs/folio-org/people) of "folio-org" organization) we ask that a project manager (see [Team vs module responsibility matrix](https://wiki.folio.org/display/REL/Team+vs+module+responsibility+matrix)) or at least a known existing developer, makes this request.

 They need to either request on the #devops Slack channel, or [raise a FOLIO DevOps Jira ticket](/faqs/how-to-raise-devops-ticket/#general-folio-devops) (especially with a group of new people, e.g. [FOLIO-2880](https://issues.folio.org/browse/FOLIO-2880).)